 Many people who first hear about ‘Camp’ Camp have similar questions about whether or not Camp is the right gay vacation for them, so we compiled a list of the most frequently asked questions along with our responses.
-If you have specific or additional questions or concerns that aren’t addressed here — or if our answers only bring up more questions — please e-mail us or call us at 347-453-5257.
+If you have specific or additional questions or concerns that aren’t addressed here — or if our answers only bring up more questions — please e-mail us or call/text us at 347-453-5257.
 We are always happy to chat with you about ‘Camp’ Camp!

 - What kind of people come to ‘Camp’ Camp?